wp-plugins/slicknav-mobile-menu/readme.txt

 = 1.6.1 =

-* 10/9/15 Menu Button Position - if set to left, brand logo (if used) will then appear to the right, code error fix ups, added a form nonce for security
+* 10/9/15 Menu Button Position - if set to left, brand logo (if used) will then appear to the right, code error fix ups, added a form nonce for security -> props Ov3rfly